Heavy-Tailed NGG Mixture Models: Concluding remarks

-We close the paper with some final comments on open challenges for future analysis.
-It seems reasonable to conjecture that the tail of the PYP for the case $M > -D$ with $0 < D < 1$ might suffer from similar issues like that of the DP; the analysis of the latter case is however as non-trivial as those presented herein, and hence we leave it as an open problem for future research.
-As we have shown here, stable law processes obey the stability of the heavy-tail property, and it would be interesting to have a broader understanding on how large is the class of random probability measures obeying that property.
-While here the focus has been on the Pitman--Yor processes and on their mixtures, the potential for modeling heavy-tailed data of other classes of random measures---such as those of \cite{ayed2019}---remains highly unexplored.
-Finally, by keeping in mind the importance of modeling rare but catastrophic events in a variety of fields---such as climatology, geology, insurance, risk analysis, and extreme value theory---the methodologies proposed herein may pave the way for further applications and developments at the interface between heavy-tails and Bayesian nonparametrics.
+We close the paper with some final comments on open challenges.
+It is conceivable that similar bounds to the ones derived in this paper could be obtained for the class of processes that can be represented using subordinators.
+Preliminary derivations lead us to conjecture that a version of Theorem~1 might be possible to obtain for such standardized subordinators with a slowly varying Laplace exponent, and that a version of Theorem~2 might be possible to obtain for such processes with a regularly varying Laplace exponent (with a non-zero index of regular variation).
+We leave such an open problem for future analysis.
+As we have shown here, NGG processes obey the stability of the heavy-tail property, and it would be interesting to have a broader understanding on how large is the class of random probability measures obeying that property.
+While here the focus has been on the NGG processes and on their mixtures, the potential for modeling heavy-tailed data of other classes of random measures---such as those of \cite{ayed2019}---remains highly unexplored.
+Finally, by keeping in mind the importance of modeling rare but catastrophic events in a variety of fields---such as climatology, geology, insurance, risk analysis, and extreme value theory---the methodologies proposed herein may pave the way for further applications and developments at the interface between heavy-tails and Bayesian nonparametrics. \\